Engin-Boot/no-oggy-in-cs-kiran-kumar-r/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-The function can be used to remove oggy.
+The function can be used to remove Oggy and that makes the world a better place

 ## Method